ISISComputingGroup/ibex_developers_manual/backend_system/IOCs/Record-Simulation.md

 }
 ```

-Add to the IOC in the db load:
+Add to the IOC in the db load (this will have been done for you if you used the device generator script):

 ```
 RECSIM=$(RECSIM=0)